 There are a number of ways to make your home lead-safe and reduce your child's exposure to lead.
 It is important to determine the construction year of the house or the dwelling where you and your child spend a large amount of time (e.g., grandparents or daycare).
 In housing built before 1978, assume that the paint is lead-contaminated unless tests show otherwise.
 Lead hazards in a child's environment must be identified and controlled or removed safely.

 Reduce the Risk

-- Be aware of the information on potential lead hazards that was given to you when you moved to your current residence
+- Read the information on potential lead hazards that was given to you when you moved to your current residence.

 - Address water damage quickly and completely.

 - Keep your home clean and dust-free.
 Clean around painted areas where friction can generate dust, such as doors, windows, and drawers.
 Wipe these areas with a wet sponge or rag to remove paint chips or dust.